tmukundu1/MorseCodeGenerator/README.md

 The dictionary being used for conversion is stored in the file dict.py.

-Feel free to re-use the code and to modify it to your taste, and share so we gice you stars!
+Feel free to re-use the code and to modify it to your taste, and share so we give you stars!